Set storage

 3. Enter the lsblk command to check the status of /dev/vda storage.

 • Check the partition name of the / file system.
-In this example, the description is based on the /dev/vda2 partition.
+The description is based on the /dev/vda2 partition.

 • There is a blank between the storage name and the partition number due to the growpart [스토리지] [파티션 번호] command, so be careful when entering.